andreacremese/rabbitMQJavaPOC/README.md

 # TODO

-Expand business logic on the messasges.
+Test controller

+Refactor code with modules for controllers

-Expand to two messages.
+Expand to two messages implementation.